frankcleary/data-science-bytes/content/flask-sql.md

 ### 3. Accessing the database from Flask

-Add the following lines to `flaskapp.py` (see [earlier post]({filename}/flask-on-ec2.md)).
-This code handles correctly managing connections to the database and provides a convenient query method.
+Add the following lines to `flaskapp.py` (see [part 1]({filename}/flask-on-ec2.md)).
+This code handles managing connections to the database and provides a convenient query method.

     :::python
     import csv